 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies though.

 - These are all my opinion.
-Lou Mongello constantly says that “every attraction is someones favorite.”
+Every attraction is probably someone’s favorite.
 While that is corny and seems a little silly, I do think it’s true.
 I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

 That seems good enough for now.
-I’ll start with Disney California Adventure because it seems like I haven’t talked about the west coast in a while.
-There’s a decent chance I forget about one here, if I do please let me know in the comments.
+Here’s a link to all of our attraction rankings for each park we’ve been to.
+Let’s get to it!
 I’ll add in a sentence or two about each attraction and why I put it there.
 Here we go, from worst to first:

 21. Jumpin’ Jellyfish – I guess the jellyfish theme on the pier sort of fits.
 But I don’t like rides that just bounce up and down.